Mary, Queen of Scots: Plots

-On 26 January 1569, Mary was moved to Tutbury Castle and placed in the custody of the Earl of Shrewsbury and his formidable wife Bess of Hardwick.
+On 26 January 1569, Mary was moved to Tutbury Castle and placed in the custody of George Talbot, 6th Earl of Shrewsbury, and his formidable wife Bess of Hardwick.
 Elizabeth considered Mary's designs on the English throne to be a serious threat and so confined her to Shrewsbury's properties, including Tutbury, Sheffield Castle, Sheffield Manor Lodge, Wingfield Manor, and Chatsworth House, all located in the interior of England, halfway between Scotland and London and distant from the sea.

 Mary was permitted her own domestic staff, which never numbered fewer than 16.
 She needed 30 carts to transport her belongings from house to house.
 Her chambers were decorated with fine tapestries and carpets, as well as her cloth of state on which she had the French phrase, En ma fin est mon commencement ("In my end lies my beginning"), embroidered.
-Her bedlinen was changed daily, and her own chefs prepared meals with a choice of 32 dishes served on silver plates.
+Her bed linen was changed daily, and her own chefs prepared meals with a choice of 32 dishes served on silver plates.
 She was occasionally allowed outside under strict supervision, spent seven summers at the spa town of Buxton, and spent much of her time doing embroidery.
 Her health declined, perhaps through porphyria or lack of exercise.
 By the 1580s, she had severe rheumatism in her limbs, rendering her lame.

 In May 1569, Elizabeth attempted to mediate the restoration of Mary in return for guarantees of the Protestant religion, but a convention held at Perth rejected the deal overwhelmingly.
 Norfolk continued to scheme for a marriage with Mary, and Elizabeth imprisoned him in the Tower of London between October 1569 and August 1570.
 Early the following year, Moray was assassinated.
 His death occurred soon after an unsuccessful rebellion in the North of England, led by Catholic earls, which persuaded Elizabeth that Mary was a threat.
 English troops then intervened in the Scottish civil war, consolidating the power of the anti-Marian forces.
-Elizabeth's principal secretary William Cecil, Lord Burghley, and Sir Francis Walsingham watched Mary carefully with the aid of spies placed in her household.
+Elizabeth's principal secretary William Cecil, Lord Burghley, and Francis Walsingham watched Mary carefully with the aid of spies placed in her household.